adityaajf/Customer-Churn-Analysis/README.md

 # Customer-Churn-Analysis
-Customer Churn Analysis
-This repository explores customer churn analysis techniques to identify patterns and predict customer attrition.
-By analyzing customer behavior and demographics, we aim to uncover key factors influencing churn and develop strategies to retain valuable customers.
+This repository focuses on analyzing bank customer churn using Power BI.
+By leveraging the powerful visualization and data modeling capabilities of Power BI, we aim to identify key factors influencing customer attrition and provide actionable insights for improving customer retention.

 Key features:

-Data preprocessing and cleaning
+Comprehensive data exploration and cleaning
-Exploratory data analysis (EDA) to uncover insights Customer segmentation and profiling
-Churn prediction modeling (e.g., logistic regression, survival analysis, machine learning) Model evaluation and performance metrics
-Actionable recommendations based on findings
-Potential applications:

-Identify at-risk customers for targeted retention efforts Optimize pricing strategies and product offerings Improve customer support and service
-Enhance customer onboarding and engagement
+In-depth customer segmentation and profiling Interactive visualizations to uncover trends and patterns Churn prediction modeling and evaluation within Power BI Actionable recommendations for targeted customer retention Key findings:
+[Briefly summarize your key findings, e.g., age, product usage, and account balance impact churn]

+Visualization highlights:
+[Mention specific visualizations that effectively communicate your findings, e.g., churn rate by customer segment, customer journey, or predictive model performance]

-Technologies used is PowerBi
+Technologies used:
+Power BI